 Born in Archingeay, Poitou-Charentes region of France, trained at specialised catering school ‘Art de la cuisine et Arts de la Table’ in La Rochelle.
 With a desire to broaden her experience, Marjolaine moved to London where she progressed to Food and Beverage manager at Cellar Gascon.

-The Elderflower Restaurant and Rooms
+The Elderflower Restaurant

 The Elderflower, is operated from a grade 2 listed building in a cobbled Quay Street in the heart of the beautiful Georgian town of Lymington, sited between the New Forest district of Hampshire and the west Solent.